ltrzesniewski/dotfiles/README.md

 These are my config files.

 This repo is public just for ease of access.
-Use at your own risk!

 # Install